WORKPLACE NEURODIVERSITY COACHING

 One-to-One Neurodiversity Coaching

-Personalised coaching for neurodivergent employees, employees exploring whether they may be neurodivergent and individuals experiencing barriers linked to attention, communication, executive function, sensory processing, confidence, burnout, workplace change, menopause, acquired brain injury, return to work or career progression.
+Personalised coaching for neurodivergent employees navigating attention, communication, executive function, confidence, burnout, transitions or career progression.

 Early Careers, Graduates and Apprenticeships

-Support for graduates, apprentices and early-careers employees moving from education into work and learning how to navigate new expectations, communication styles, workload, confidence, disclosure decisions and progression in a business environment.
+Coaching for graduates, apprentices and early-careers employees moving from education into work and building confidence in new workplace expectations.

 Group Coaching and Workshops